 (Bear with me a second while I explain this, I’m not an engineer, and this is how I interpret the inner works)

 The internal mechanism that “powers” the clock (and activates the cuckoo) is mechanical, driven by gears and gravity.
-When you look at a Cuckoo Clock you will see a pair of weights (usually heavy narrow pine cones) attached to a chain, and a pendulum under the box.
+When you look at one of these clocks you will see a pair of weights (usually heavy narrow pine cones) attached to a chain, and a pendulum under the box.
 The weights slowly pull the chain down (because of gravity), which activates the pendulum to move back and forth (tick tock tick tock) each second, shifting the gears, and moving the clock forward.
 One of the chains is in charge of the time, the other is in charge of the cuckoo (both the bellows and the wings).
 Clocks will last 1 or 8 days, and need to be wound by pulling the weights back up.

 If you see a third chain with a weight, that means the clock has music as well (see, you can impress people now with your knowledge… once glance, and you can tell if there is music or not).